CDCgov/ReportVision/OCR/README.md

 To Run:
-Locate file e2e_benchmark_test.py
+Locate file benchmark_main.py
-Make sure to set your DESTINATION_BASE_FOLDER correctly Ensure all the paths/folders exist and are set up correctly Ensure segmentation file and labels file exist and are set up correctly Ensure ground_truth folder and files exist
+Ensure all the paths/folders exist and are set up correctly Ensure segmentation file and labels file exist and are set up correctly Ensure ground_truth folder and files exist
-Ensure Labels.json is in the correct format see(tax_form_segmented_labels.json) for an example
+Ensure labels.json is in the correct format see(tax_form_segmented_labels.json as an example)

 Notes:
-E2E takes one second per segment for OCR please be patient or set a counter to limit the number of files processed Only one segment can be inputted at a time
+benchmark takes one second per segment for OCR please be patient or set a counter to limit the number of files processed Only one segment can be inputted at a time

 ### Dockerized Development